Menu Search

 20 Underground Hip Hop Albums That Resonate With Madvillainy Fans

-When it comes to experimental Hip Hop, few artists are as boundary-pushing as Busdriver.
+When it comes to experimental Hip Hop, few artists are as far out as Busdriver.
 And his 2002 album Temporary Forever is a prime example of his genre-defying approach to music.

 At a time when gangsta rap and mainstream Hip Hop were dominating the airwaves, Busdriver’s Temporary Forever offered a refreshing alternative.
-With abstract lyrics, complex rhyme schemes, and a production style that incorporated elements of jazz, funk, and electronic music, this album was unlike anything else in the Hip Hop landscape.
+With abstract lyrics, complex rhyme schemes, and a production style that incorporated elements of jazz, funk, and electronic music, this album was unlike anything else in the Hip Hop landscape at the time of its release.

 In many ways, Temporary Forever could be considered a precursor to the sound that was later popularized by Madvillain’s Madvillainy.
 Both albums share a sense of experimentation and a disregard for traditional song structures.
 But where Madvillainy has a darker, more psychedelic vibe, Temporary Forever is a bit more playful and lighthearted.